Akado2009/k8s-team-crd/DEVELOPER.md

   }
   ```

-- To be able to run locally `main.go`, it is required to define the packages to be installed
-- Edit the `Gopkg.toml` to include the following dependencies
+- Define the additional packages required by editing the `Gopkg.toml` to include the following dependencies
   ```toml
   [[constraint]]
     name = "k8s.io/client-go"